 Drying food - yes, today you can buy an electric dehydrator but many people will still just hang a bunch of herbs to dry in a barn for winter usage (see pictures above).
-I was fascinated by the way that the Indians used gourds for mixing & for storage.
-In the picture above they dried corn kernels and made cornmeal (or corn flour) for making Bannock (a flat bread).

 Home canning hasn't changed all that much either.
 Originally there was "crock" pickling in a large earthenware container.
 Then there were glass canning jars sealed either with wax or with a glass lid & inner ring.
 Now our canning jars are still glass but the lids and rings are metal.